tkurze/exchangelib/docs/index.md

 # Create a pull subscription that can be used to pull events from the server
 subscription_id, watermark = a.inbox.subscribe_to_pull()

 # Create a push subscription.
-The server will regularly send a request to the
+The server will regularly send an HTTP POST
-# callback URL to deliver changes or a status message.
+# request to the callback URL to deliver changes or a status message.
 subscription_id, watermark = a.inbox.subscribe_to_push(
   callback_url='https://my_app.example.com/callback_url'
 )
+# When the server sends a push notification, the POST data contains a
+# 'SendNotification' XML document.
+You can use exchangelib in the callback URL
+# implementation to parse this data:
+ws = SendNotification(protocol=a.protocol)
+for notification in ws.parse(response.data):
+    # ws.parse() returns Notification objects
+    pass

 # Create a streaming subscription that can be used to stream events from the
 # server.